EricDarve/NLA/_sources/content/lu_pivoting.md

 ### A Final Word on Stability

-It is crucial to note that while partial pivoting guarantees $|l_{ik}| \le 1$, it does *not* offer a mathematical guarantee that the entries of the $U$ factor will not grow large.
+It is crucial to note that while row pivoting guarantees $|l_{ik}| \le 1$, it does *not* offer a mathematical guarantee that the entries of the $U$ factor will not grow large.
 It is possible to construct matrices where significant element growth still occurs in $U$.

 An example of a matrix that can cause large element growth is provided below, along with a discussion of the theoretical worst-case growth factor.

 However, decades of practical experience have shown that such cases are exceptionally rare.
-For the vast majority of problems encountered in science and engineering, LU with partial pivoting is a remarkably robust and accurate algorithm.
+For the vast majority of problems encountered in science and engineering, LU with row pivoting is a remarkably robust and accurate algorithm.
 It is the gold standard for solving dense linear systems directly.

 ### An Example of Element Growth

-A classic example of a matrix that exhibits significant element growth in its $U$ factor, even with partial pivoting, is one with 1s on the diagonal, -1s in the lower triangle, and 1s in the last column.
+A classic example of a matrix that exhibits significant element growth in its $U$ factor, even with row pivoting, is one with 1s on the diagonal, -1s in the lower triangle, and 1s in the last column.

 The theoretical worst-case growth factor for an $n \times n$ matrix is $2^{n-1}$.